telerik/maui-docs/controls/collectionview/layouts/grid-layout.md

 ---
 title: Grid Layout
 page_title: .NET MAUI CollectionView Documentation - Grid Layout
-description: Learn how to configure the CollectionView to display the items vertically or horizontally.
+description: Learn how to configure the CollectionView to display its items in a grid-like layout and arrange them vertically or horizontally.
 position: 1
 slug: collectionview-grid-layout
 tags: .net maui, collectionview, layout, grid layout